 Registration for Spring 2021 Classes opens December 7.
 Winter/Spring courses are online; in-person options may become available at a later date for select spring outdoor landscape courses, following recommended COVID-19 health and safety guidelines.

 Please note that the CE office is currently closed until further notice due to COVID-19 health concerns.
 Registration is available online only at this time; phone, mail, and in-person registration options will resume when PAFA reopens.

-Registration Deadlines: Summer 2020 registration deadlines vary by course.
+Registration Deadline: January 8 for courses beginning the week of Tuesday, January 19.
+Registration deadlines vary for short/condensed courses, workshops, and Master Classes with later start dates.
 Please refer to individual course descriptions for more information.
 Register early to guarantee enrollment and prevent course cancellations.